 Almost all the towns along the Fairy Tale Road offer family-friendly activities, such as puppet shows, parades, concerts, and lovely statues of your favorite fairy tale characters.
 The route is particularly lovely around Christmas when Weihnachtsmärkte (Christmas markets) lend their considerable charm.

 04 of 04

 The German wine road in Rhineland Palatinate is the country’s oldest scenic drive.
 Starting in the southwest of Germany, the 50 mile long route snakes through Germany’s second largest wine growing region all the way to the French border.

-Enjoy Palatinate's 1000-year old viniculture in quaint wine villages, old-world restaurants, colorful vineyards, and at local harvest festivals.
+The Romans started developing wine here almost 1,000-years ago, and the Germans have perfected it.
+Celebrate the vine in quaint wine villages, old-world restaurants, colorful vineyards, and local harvest festivals.
 Soak up some local flavor at open-air farmer’s markets and wine festivals, which are celebrated throughout late spring, summer, and especially during the fall.